youcefs21/DerivativeCalc/README.md

     - `MathExpr` is an instance of the Num, Floating, and Fractional classes
 - A function `diff` that can differentiate any expression that can be represented with `MathExpr`
 - A function `simplify` that can perform basic simplifications on expressions with redundant multiplication by 1 or 0, and redundant addition of 0
+- A function `prettyPrint` that can convert a `MathExpr` to a string with convectional notation such as * for multiplication, and ^ for exponentiation